tzohar7/Genetic-Architecture-of-Antibody-Fc-Profiles/GWAS/Pipeline.md

 2. Make results tables for both lead SNPs and LD SNPs
 - Generate results table with Results_Table.py
-- Get rsIDs
+- Get rsIDs with Fetch_rsID.sh
-- Get RegulomeDB ranks
+- Get RegulomeDB data with
 - Annotation: run Make_AVINPUT.R to make input and annoate with Annovar.sh
 - Get gene info

 3. MAGMA_GSA.sh
 - Run gene-set analysis with MAGMA_GSA.sh to get genes and gene sets for all features